Service: Amazon DynamoDB

 ADD.
-The behavior depends on whether the specified primary key already exists
+The behavior depends on whether the specified primary key already exists in the table.

 If an item with the specified Key is found in the table:

 PUT- Adds the specified attribute to the item.
 If the attribute already exists, it is replaced by the new value.

 DELETE- If no value is specified, the attribute and its value are removed from the item.
 The data type of the specified value must match the existing value's data type.

 If a set of values is specified, then those values are subtracted from the old set.
 For example, if the attribute value was the set

-[a,c], then the final attribute value
+[a,c], then the final attribute value would be

 [b].
 Specifying an empty set is an error.

 ADD- If the attribute does not already exist, then the attribute and its values are added to the item.
 If the attribute does exist, then the behavior of

 ADDdepends on the data type of the attribute:

 If you use

 ADDto increment or decrement a number value for an item that doesn't exist before the update, DynamoDB uses 0 as the initial value.

 In addition, if you use

-to increment or decrement an attribute value which does not yet exist, DynamoDB uses
+ADDto update an existing item, and intend to increment or decrement an attribute value which does not yet exist, DynamoDB uses

 0as the initial value.
 For example, suppose that the item you want to update does not yet have an attribute named itemcount, but you decide to

 3to this attribute anyway, even though it currently does not exist.
 DynamoDB will create the itemcount attribute, set its initial value to

 0, and finally add

 3to it.
 The result will be a new itemcount attribute in the item, with a value of

-If the existing data type is a set, and if the Value is also a set, then
+If the existing data type is a set, and if the

-not mathematical addition.)
+Valueis added to the existing set.
+(This is a set operation, not mathematical addition.)
 For example, if the attribute value was the set

 [1,2], and the

-then the final attribute value would be
+, then the final attribute value would be